g0v-data/g0v-hackmd-archive/notes/YIEWwUA8S1yW9-B2WIlfvg.md

 My main concern is low novelty.
 The paper’s core method is to compute self-consistency from repeated offline samples and train a small predictor to approximate that signal at test time.
 This feels like a direct distillation of test-time self-consistency rather than a new idea.
 Overall I view the paper as useful but incremental.**

+We thank the reviewer, but we want to push back directly on the novelty assessment.
+The main contribution is not a new estimator, it is a reframing that is absent in prior work: repeated sampling, treated as a test-time procedure in the UQ literature, becomes an offline source of unlabeled supervision, which unlocks an important regime (as recognized by all reviewers) that no existing method serves.
+Calling this "incremental" because the resulting algorithm is simple inverts how methods should be judged: a simple approach that opens a new deployment regime and works across 9 models, 5 datasets, distribution shift, and black-box access is a stronger result than a complicated one, not a weaker one.
+We would ask the reviewer to consider whether the same method, dressed up with an unnecessary architecture or other complexities and performing slightly worse, would have read as more novel; because if so, the objection is to the absence of complexity, not the absence of a contribution.

 **I am also not fully convinced that the method learns confidence for the specific generated answer, since the question-only ablation is very strong and sometimes close to or better than the full response-based predictor.
 This suggests that much of the gain may come from learning question difficulty.**

 That they are similarly marginally calibrated is unsurprising given that they have the same set of targets.